The Isles of Scilly

 And this is a little island that isn’t afraid to bask in the limelight: children’s author Michael Morpurgo set many novels here - not least When the Whales Came which was turned into a film and shot on the island - and the Island’s luxurious Hell Bay hotel attracts much admiration and

-St Agnes - The Island on the Edge
+St Agnes - The wild isle

 On the far-flung, most South-Westerly edge of the Isles of Scilly, St Agnes is a natural and wild beauty with its very own sense of peace and tranquillity.
 Measuring just one mile across, it links to its closest neighbour, Gugh, for a few hours each day when the tide ebbs to magically reveal a sand bar.

 A patchwork of fields provides grazing pasture for the island’s dairy herd, while sheltered coves and rocky outcrops dot the fringes of the island and an iconic lighthouse caps the highest point.Find out more